seanpmaxwell/Typescript-Best-Practices/README.md

 - **entity-type:** a type used to describe the shape of a raw database-table.
   - People also use the term **record** when referring to database-rows, but for TypeScript I advise against this to avoid confusion with the type **Record<>**
 - **auxiliary-table:** a database-table which supports another: (i.e user_avatars holds image metadata for users)
   - **join-table:** an auxiliary-entity which supports multiple tables together.
-User plural for both tables in the name: i.e. `projects_users`
+Use plural for both tables in the name: i.e. `projects_users`
 - **derived-type:** is a type which builds off of an entity-type.
 - An **audit-column** is a database-key which holds meta-data about an entity's lifecycle: i.e. `createdAt`, `createdBy`.

 #### Documenting with comment @tags

-Because TypeScript let's us type the return value and parameters, traditional `jsDoc` comments like `@returns`/`@param` are excessive; however, there are still some comment-tags which can be pretty useful.
+Because TypeScript lets us type the return value and parameters, traditional `jsDoc` comments like `@returns`/`@param` are excessive; however, there are still some comment-tags which can be pretty useful.

 ##### Misc
 - `@private`: functions never used outside of their file.